 Interview with Ron Woerner: What Is Cyber Security in Today’s World

-Woerner began his college education by earning a Bachelor of Science degree in Computer Science from Michigan State University’s College of Engineering.
-He then went on to earn his Master of Science degree in Information Resources Management from Syracuse University’s School of Information Studies & Technology.
-He also holds several certifications such as Certified Information Systems Security Professional (CISSP) and Certified Ethical Hacker (CEH).
+Woerner commenced his academic journey by achieving a Bachelor of Science degree in Computer Science, a commendable feat he accomplished at Michigan State University’s esteemed College of Engineering.
+His thirst for knowledge then led him to pursue a Master of Science degree in Information Resources Management, an achievement he attained at Syracuse University’s renowned School of Information Studies & Technology.
+To further fortify his expertise, Woerner has also earned various certifications, including the esteemed Certified Information Systems Security Professional (CISSP) and the highly regarded Certified Ethical Hacker (CEH).

-As his experience and capabilities have expanded, Woerner has been deemed an expert in the field of cyber security, publishing articles in industry publications on hot topics such as “4 Challenges to Address Corporate Cyber War” and “Educating Employees to Build Better Cyber Security.”
-He is often a featured speaker at conferences on cyber security and risk management, presenting a “Human Hacking” talk at the US Cyber Crime Conference and a “Security in the New World” presentation at the Armed Forces Communications and Electronics Association (AFCEA) conference.
+As his reservoir of experience and capabilities expanded, Woerner has earned recognition as an authoritative figure in the realm of cyber security.
+He has shared his profound insights by contributing articles to industry publications, delving into pressing topics such as “4 Challenges to Address Corporate Cyber War” and “Educating Employees to Build Better Cyber Security.”
+Moreover, Woerner frequently graces conferences on cyber security and risk management as a distinguished speaker.
+Notable presentations in his repertoire include a captivating “Human Hacking” discourse at the US Cyber Crime Conference and an illuminating “Security in the New World” presentation at the Armed Forces Communications and Electronics Association (AFCEA) conference.

 So what is it like to work in cyber security in today’s ever changing technical world?
 We are pleased to share Ron’s thoughts on that topic.